The author is a guitarist and bassist with over 35 years of experience as a musician.

 Do You Have to Learn to Read Music?

-Really, it depends on your goals.
+Really, whether or not you learn to read music depends on your goals.

 If you intend to be a rock, country or blues guitarist you are probably wasting your time learning to read music.
-Most of the songs you’ll play are available as tablature, a simple short-hand way of notating music.
-It is easy to pick up in a few minutes, and requires no specialized reading skills.
+Most of the songs you’ll play are available as tablature, a simple shorthand way of notating music.
+It is easy to pick up in a few minutes and requires no specialized reading skills.

 However, even if you don’t read music it is still very important that you understand music.
 You still need to have a firm grasp of music theory, and there is no substitute for this no matter what kind of music you play.